go-chi/chi/README.md

 ### Middleware handlers

 chi's middlewares are just stdlib net/http middleware handlers.
-There is nothing special about them, which means the router and all the tooling is designed to be compatible and friendly with any middleware in the community.
+There is nothing special about them, which means the router and all the tooling are designed to be compatible and friendly with any middleware in the community.
 This offers much better extensibility and reuse of packages and is at the heart of chi's purpose.